DistributedBlocks/distributedblocks_24.0/README.md

 ```

 ### Configuration Modes
-There are 4 configuration modes in which you can run a skycoin node:
+There are 4 configuration modes in which you can run a DistributedBlocks node:
 - Development Desktop Daemon
 - Server Daemon
 - Electron Desktop Client